EdidiongEsu/genre_NLP/README.md

 ### Are Blurbs accurate representation of books? / Can blurbs be used to differentiate categories of books?
   The first question helps answer the second.
   Yes, to an extent.
-The most common words in the choosen categories gave an insight into this question.
+The most common words in the choosen categories gave insights into these questions.

  ![most common words](https://github.com/EdidiongEsu/genre_NLP/blob/master/img/most_common_words.PNG)

   When a person looks for a romantic novel, he/she is looking for some kind of **LOVE** story.
 For religious books, it is inevitabe not to see words like **GOD**, **CHURCH**.
 Most motivational books(self help) usually talk about tips on how to be **SUCCESSFULL** within a span of **TIME**.
 A fiction is the easiest terms is some kind of **STORY**.

-#### Quick deuctions
+#### Quick deductions
 A lot more deductions were made (more details in code sheet) from the  most common words in the genres:
 * There are a lot of repeated words throughout the genres.
 The drastic difference between the total length of words in the norm_blurb and the Number of unique words explains this.
 * God, christ,Jesus are the most common 10 words in the religious category.
 This was somewhat expected.
 It might also suggest that a lot of religious books are of christian religion.